Lusitano G.C.: The failed SAD project and division of the club

 On 8 April 2019 due to the COVID-19 pandemic situation, the Portuguese FA cancelled the 2019/20 season of the Campeonato de Portugal.
 Therefore, there were nor promotions or relegations.
 Lusitano thus earned the right to remain in this league.
-The FA also announced the creation of a new third tier in 2021/2022 below the professional 1st and 2nd tier called III Liga.
+The FA also announced the creation of a new third tier in 2021/2022 below the professional 1st and 2nd tier called Liga 3.
 The Campeonato de Portugal will thus become the fourth tier above regional leagues.

 In June 2020, Lusitano Ginásio Clube, Futebol, SAD announced that it had reached an agreement with Nigerian entrepreneur Dorothy Nneka Ede, such agreement focusing on a new investment into the club targeting a promotion to higher tiers of Portuguese championships, combined with a total revamp of the Silveirinha infrastructures and the creation of a U-23 team which will serve as nursery for young national and international talents.
 However, after disagreemens with the owners of the SAD, the board of directors and Nuno Madeira Rodrigues have resigned.
-Following the resignation of the Board, Lusitano SAD was not able to secure permanence in the Campeonato de Portugal and was relegated to the regional league, were they were set to compete against the Associação Lusitano de Évora 1911.
-Notwithstanding, the new owners were also unable to register playeres with the Evora FA for the 2021/2022 season, and also claimed to no longer have access to the Silveirinha Sports Complex.
+Following the resignation of the Board, Lusitano SAD was not able to secure permanence in the Campeonato de Portugal and was relegated to the regional league, where they were set to compete against the Associação Lusitano de Évora 1911.
+Notwithstanding, the new owners were also unable to register players with the Evora FA for the 2021/2022 season, and also claimed to no longer have access to the Silveirinha Sports Complex.
 The project of the SAD was dead, five years after its inception.

-After two years were there were two Lusitano teams, the club now competes in the Évora FA first tier in the 2021/2022 season.

-The team recently conquered the Évora FA Cup in the 2020/2021 season, beating União Montemor in the final, played in Arraiolos.